jestinjoshi/code-sherpas-tech-challenge/README.md

 ## Hosted Version

-You can view the live version of the application at <a href="https://code-sherpas-tech-challenge.vercel.app/" target="_blank">code-sherpas-tech-challenge.vercel.app/</a>.
+You can view the live version of the application at <a target="_blank" href="https://code-sherpas-tech-challenge.vercel.app/">code-sherpas-tech-challenge.vercel.app</a>.

 ## Features